bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 ## Filter on parameters
 For the parameters `k`, `p`, and `Tg`, the extent of the raw data is shown as `Extent of raw...` .
 The dataset for plotting below can be filtered by selecting the min/max parameter values.
 The range sliders start with reasonable values, but the full range can be selected.
-The time series graphs will be updated to show only the data within the selected range.
+The *time series graphs* will be updated to show only the data within the selected range.

+*could have just one panel with a dropdown to select the param for filtering and save the range*
 ```js
 const dtPredictGrouped = d3.groups(
   dtPredictFiltered,